 Then the training will move into more specific instruction, such as how to create, edit, delete and push a customer from FileMaker to QuickBooks; how to create an invoice for a customer (that includes line items) in Filemaker and have that reflected in QuickBooks; and how to pull lists and transactions into FileMaker.

 We also cover best practices for posting transactions - QuickBooks likes all of its data in a nice orderly and sequential format.

 This is determined on a case-by-case basis.
 In order to do a proper and effective integration, you need to understand your client’s workflow.
 How does information travel between the two applications?
 Does it all originate in FileMaker or is creation shared evenly depending on the type of information or the department handling the information?
 At what point do you determine what is tracked in each system.
 You will need to know the connection points, so you can figure out what to push and what to pull.
 Make sure this is clear from the beginning - it could save you a lot of headaches.

-Check out our video below for details on these five pillars, as well as why we created this course and how it can help you.
+Check out this video for details on these five pillars, as well as why we created our QuickBooks Desktop integration course and how it can help you.

 Or read this blog Understanding FileMaker and QuickBooks Integrations.

 - FM Books Connector - QuickBooks Desktop plug-in

 - FM Books Connector Online - QuickBooks Online plug-in

 - QuickBooks Hosting - FileMaker and QuickBooks hosting service

 - Core CRM Pro - FileMaker CRM pre-configured with QuickBooks integration